MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-storage-infrastructure-overview.md

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

 This article describes the health and operational status of Azure Stack storage infrastructure resources.
 These resources include storage drives and volumes.
-The information in this topic can be invaluable when trying to troubleshoot various issues such as a drive can't be added to a pool.
+The information in this topic helps you troubleshoot various issues, like when a drive can't be added to a pool.

 ## Understand drives and volumes